-Thessaloniki is only about 5 hours away from Pristina, Kosovo through Former Yugoslav Republic of Macedonia and it seems like an easy trip to take.
-However, given the fact that Kosovo is not a member of the European Union nor Schengen Zone, this means Kosovo citizens have to apply for a visa to take this short trip away.
+Thessaloniki is about 5 hours away from Pristina and it seems like an easy trip to take.
+However, Kosovo is not a member of the European Union nor Schengen Zone.
+Therefore, its citizens have to apply for a visa to take this short trip away.

-I contacted the Greek Liaison Office in Pristina to schedule a visa appointment at the end of November last year and they scheduled it for the beginning of this February.
-I had my visa interview, more like an interrogation, actually, in which the interrogator (Office employee) made me feel like a criminal or a potential fugitive – which I’m sure many Kosovo citizens feel every day in foreign embassies and was told to go back in two weeks to collect my passport (and perhaps the visa).
+At the end of November last year, the Greek Liaison Office in Pristina scheduled my visa appointment for early February.
+My interview was like an interrogation, in which the Office employee made me feel like a criminal or a potential fugitive.
+I’m sure many Kosovo citizens feel like that every day in foreign embassies.
+In the end, I was told to go back in two weeks to collect my passport (and perhaps the visa).
 I went back as required to collect my passport and had mixed feelings when I saw the visa on my passport.
 Knowing that there have been many cases lately when people have been rejected visas on no strong basis whatsoever or others who have been granted a visa only for the few days they had already paid the accommodation for, I should have been happy I got my multi-entry visa for three months (with 21 days allowed to be spent within the European Union but Spain which does not recognize Kosovo nor its passports).
 However, having had many visas before, the three latest ones being one-year ones and having a valid US visa for three years and a few others such as a UK, Thailand, and Jordan visa, I was truly surprised I wasn’t issued a longer visa.

 Anyway, I got my visa and the next day I was to leave for Thessaloniki.
 Then, it seemed like mission impossible when I understood that the bus running between Skopje and Thessaloniki has been canceled.
 I was also considering doing the trip by bus early morning from Pristina to Skopje and then heading to Gevgelija.
 From there I was hoping to find a taxi or a bus or hitchhike (at the very end, although it’s not something I want to do).
 The other option was going to Tirana and then taking a bus to Thessaloniki from there which was more costly and lengthy in time, but a better option than hitchhiking.
 So, something which should have been a piece of cake turned into a saga and at some point, I was reconsidering going there at all.
 With the help of social media, two sisters, who had to travel the same dates as I did, found me and finally they could arrange a taxi for us which proved to be the best choice.